KIttenPixel/About-Me/README.md

-I am a 14 year old programmer who loves cats.
-I am a small developer who is currently working on big projects I am working on a bitcoin wallet.
+I am a 13 year old programmer who loves cats.
+I am a small developer who is currently working on big projects.

 Donations:

-As I am 14 I sadly only have crypto wallets.
+As I am 13 I sadly only have crypto wallets.

 ----------------------------------------------------